Para Para: 2nd boom (1993–1995)

-3rd Boom (1999–2001)
+3rd boom (1999–2001)

-The cause of this boom has largely been credited to the appearance of Takuya Kimura on SMAPxSMAP, a television program, dancing to "Night of Fire" / Niko and "Mickey Mouse March" (Eurobeat Version) / Domino.
-During this period, with Xenon closed, Twinstar continued to make routines.
+The cause of this boom has largely been credited to the appearance of Takuya Kimura on television program SMAP×SMAP, dancing to Niko's "Night of Fire" and Domino's "Mickey Mouse March (Eurobeat Version)".
+During this period, with Xenon having closed its doors, Twinstar continued to make routines.
 9LoveJ and Velfarre started making their own routines.
-The popularity of this period early on was amplified by gal-culture as well.
-In commercial videos, Avex and other competitors like Victor and Digibeat began releasing regular commercial parapara videos that featured routines for songs from their respective Eurobeat CDs.
-Some of these series include ParaPara Paradise, ParaPara Panic!, and Euroパラパラ How.
-ParaPara Paradise was the most popular series in sales and featured an idol group called ParaPara Allstars (PPA).
+The popularity of this period early on was amplified by gyaru culture as well.
+In commercial videos, Avex and competitors like Victor and Digibeat began releasing regular commercial Para Para videos that featured routines for songs from their respective Eurobeat CDs.
+Some of these series include Para Para Paradise, Para Para Panic!, and Euroパラパラ How.
+ParaPara Paradise was the most popular series in sales, and featured an idol group called ParaPara Allstars (PPA).
 The group originally consisted of Richie, Maki, Miho, Satoko, Tomomi, and Ryoko.
 At the time, Richie had been in many Twinstar videos and Satoko was featured in many 9LoveJ videos.
-Some people regard them as idols today.
-During this period, maniac dances also were choreographed.
-Some of the more popular club events were Medusa and Joy.
+During this period, "maniac" dances also were choreographed.
+Some of the more popular clubs featuring "maniac" events were Medusa and Joy.

-4th Boom (2005–2010)
+4th boom (2005–2010)

-Although it is widely disputed that there was a 4th boom, even among Japanese historians, there was a noticeable change in the parapara scene in 2005.
-Avex became aggressive in selling parapara DVDs like the Gazen ParaPara!! series and We Love TechPara series in 2005, which began in this boom.
-Its height could be considered to be 2007 when Farm Records was releasing ParaPara DVDs or circa 2009 when the ani-para boom reached its height.
-Circa 2008, many ParaPara routines were being choreographed to eurobeat remixes of anime songs.
-The dances were mainly choreographed by 9LoveJ.
+There was a noticeable change in the Para Para scene in 2005, when Avex became aggressive in selling Para Para DVDs like Gazen ParaPara!! and We Love TechPara in 2005, which began in this boom.
+The height of the 4th boom could be considered to have occurred in 2007 when Farm Records released Para Para DVDs, or circa 2009 when "Ani-Para" reached its peak of popularity.
+Circa 2008, many Para Para routines were being choreographed to eurobeat remixes of anime songs, mainly by 9LoveJ.

-When the ani-para boom ended in 2010, Avex stopped releasing videos and 9LoveJ removed ParaPara from their event altogether.
-At the time of writing, there have been no major commercially released ParaPara videos since then.
-As for maniac events, Joy and TMD choreographed until around 2008, when they stopped altogether.
+When the Ani-Para boom ended in 2010, Avex stopped releasing videos, and 9LoveJ removed Para Para from their schedule altogether.
+As of 2014, there had been no major commercially released ParaPara videos since.
+As for "maniac" events, Joy and TMD choreographed until around 2008, when they stopped altogether.

-4th Boom Glacial Period (2010–)
+4th boom glacial period (2010–)

-With Avex Trax halting all commercial ParaPara videos, the marketing that was associated with it dwindled as well.
-As a result, there has been a noticeable decline in newer paralists.
-This decline has deeply affected the ParaPara scene and has resulted in a decline of club event attendance.
-As a response to the attendance decline, many events such as StarFire, Ravenous, and others have moved to smaller venues to save costs rather than stopping.
+With Avex Trax halting all commercial ParaPara videos, the associated marketing dwindled as well, resulting in a noticeable decline in newer paralists.
+This decline has deeply affected the Para Para scene and has in turn resulted in a decline of club event attendance.
+As a response to the attendance decline, many events such as StarFire, Ravenous, and others have moved to smaller venues to save costs rather than stopping outright.

-The Internet has changed the ParaPara scene, even in Japan as well.
-Currently, the community learns routines from people who film the choreographers teaching the dances at club events.
-However, many of the lessons can now be found on YouTube, with even some events posting their own lessons as opposed to third parties.
+The Internet has also changed the ParaPara scene, with many lessons (including those posted by clubs) being found on platforms like YouTube.
 In addition, the only official club events that are active are SEF and Starfire.
-9LoveJ stopped playing eurobeat and hyper techno around the end of 2010.
+9LoveJ stopped playing Eurobeat and hyper techno around the end of 2010.